Canadian Experience Class Eligibility: What Turkish Professionals in Canada Need to Know

 Core CEC eligibility requirements:

 No educational credential requirement.
-No minimum score for the ECA.
+No ECA requirement for eligibility.
 You do not need a WES assessment to apply through CEC (though having one adds CRS points if your education supports it).

 How CEC Affects Your CRS Score